Canine Physical Therapy in Phoenix

-Dr. Sarah Taubenberger is our Canine Physical Therapy specialist at Phoenix Veterinary Referral & Emergency Center.
-She is highly trained in working with dogs in order to manage their pain and promote their mobility and recovery.
+Our team is trained in working with dogs to manage their pain and promote their mobility and recovery.

 - How long will my pet need to attend physical therapy?

-Depending on your dog's condition and an assessment from our veterinary specialists, we will be able to determine your pet's unique needs and physical therapy requirements.
+Depending on your dog's condition and the results of the assessment, we will be able to determine your pet's unique needs and physical therapy requirements.
 This includes the duration of their treatment.

 - What can I do at home to achieve the best results possible from physical therapy?